dev-night/dev-night.github.io/public/index.md

 ## Why

-Ansbach county: Home to many developers and peoples alike.
+Ansbach county: Home to many developers and people alike.
 It is also the home of a new meetup format.
 Every month on the second Tuesday we come together at the Tradebyte Software GmbH in Ansbach to meet for the /dev/night!
 Our meetup focuses on sharing knowledge and experiences.
 We also gather to learn new things through hands on practices and challenges.